-Bieber donates $1 to the Pencils of Promise organization (PoP) from every Purpose Tour ticket sold.
+Bieber donates $1 to the Pencils of Promise organization from every Purpose Tour ticket sold.

-PoP is a non-profit organization dedicated to building schools, providing resources, and increasing access to education for children in the developing world.
+PoP is a non-profit organization which builds schools, provides resources, and increases access to education for children in the developing world.

-It was founded in 2008 by Adam Braun, who is the brother of Bieber’s longtime manager Scooter Braun.
-As of last year, PoP has built over 330 schools and helped over 35,000 children in developing countries.
+It was founded back in 2008 by Adam Braun, who is the brother of Bieber’s longtime manager Scooter Braun.
+As of last year, PoP has installed over 330 schools and helped over 35,000 children in developing countries.

 Billboard reports the first box office counts are in from the Canadian star’s second year of his worldwide trek to date.